Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Results

-\paragraph{Pruning.} In comparison of \textbf{pruning methods} (see Table~\ref{tab:pruning-bpt}), we see that in terms of text compression, frequency-aware methods lead to better progress in added language (Estonian) and slower degradation in the base tokenizer language (English).
+\paragraph{Pruning.} When pruning and then extending the tokenizers\footnote{It is also possible to first extend and then prune; however, we did not observe any meaningful difference in performance depending on the order (see Appendix~\ref{sec:order-of-pruning}).} (see Table~\ref{tab:pruning-bpt}), we see that in terms of text compression, frequency-aware methods lead to better progress in added language (Estonian) and slower degradation in the base tokenizer language (English).
 In addition, leaf-based methods perform comparably or better than analogous naive implementations, as they account for the BPE structure.
-This is more evident in the number of unreachable tokens (Table~\ref{tab:pruning-unused}), where naive frequency-based pruning leads to a dramatic increase in unreachable tokens, breaking the BPE merge paths.
+This is more evident in the number of unreachable tokens, where naive frequency-based pruning leads to a dramatic increase in unreachable tokens, breaking the BPE merge paths.
 Our results conclude that the leaf-based frequency pruning is the most effective approach.
 Merge-based pruning, our other proposed algorithm, performs comparably to the leaf-based pruning.

-We provide a comparison of bilingual pruning without extension for nine languages in Appendix~\ref{sec:pruning-results-multi}, similarly demonstrating the benefits of our methods.
+We provide a comparison of bilingual pruning without extension for nine languages in Appendix~\ref{sec:pruning-results-multi}, similarly demonstrating the benefits of leaf- and merge-based pruning methods.